The Rainbow Body Phenomenon in Tibetan Buddhism

-The old and new testaments of the bible, as well as ancient Greek and Egyptian texts, include stories of those who defied death via forms of ascension, but to many, the most compelling tales of transcendence are accounts from the Tibetan Buddhist rainbow body tradition.
+The Old and New Testaments of the Bible, as well as ancient Greek and Egyptian texts, include stories of those who defied death through forms of ascension, from Jesus Christ’s resurrection to Heracles’s ascent to Mount Olympus to the god of the afterlife, Osiris.
+However, the most compelling tales of transcendence are found in the accounts of the Tibetan Buddhist rainbow body tradition.

-While ascension stories are from the distant past, i.e. Enoch and Lazarus (Old Testament) are debated as to whether they are fact or myth, examples of rainbow body events from this century are documented and available.
-Some believe that ascension and attainment of the rainbow body are the same things, but arguably, there are differences — the Tibetan Buddhist rainbow body is the result of years of specific, disciplined practice with a motive of profound compassion for all beings.
+While ascension stories are from the distant past, i.e., Enoch and Lazarus (Old Testament), it is debated whether they are fact or myth; examples of rainbow body events from this century are documented and available.
+Some believe that ascension and attainment of the rainbow body are the same thing.
+Still, arguably, there are differences—the Tibetan Buddhist rainbow body is the result of years of specific, disciplined practice with a motive of profound compassion for all beings.

-In Tibet and Central Asia, the Buddhist rainbow body tradition goes back to the 8th century, beginning with the great master Padmasambhava, but 20th and 21st-century documentation show that this is no myth or legend — practitioners, from the highest lamas to the most humble laypeople, have attained rainbow body.
+In Tibet and Central Asia, the Buddhist rainbow body tradition goes back to the 8th century, beginning with the great master Padmasambhava, but 20th and 21st-century documentation shows that this is no myth or legend—practitioners, from the highest lamas to the most humble laypeople, have attained rainbow body.

 Gold Padmasambhava statue stands in Kathmandu, Nepal